Say your name and where you are (the exact address if you know it).

 Or ask your school nurse to have a first-aid class just for students in your school.

-It's scary to think about
+It's scary to think

-you can make a big difference by doing the right thing.
+you're a kid, you can make a big difference by doing the right thing.